 Treatment of Gum RecessionEvery case of gum recession is slightly different, and therefore many treatments are available.
 The nature of the problem which caused the recession to begin with needs to be addressed first.
 If overly aggressive brushing techniques are eroding the gums, a softer toothbrush and a gentler brushing technique should be used.
 If poor oral hygiene is a problem, prophylaxis (professional dental cleaning) may be recommended to rid the gum pockets of debris and bacteria.
 In the case of a severe calculus (tartar) build up, scaling and root planing will be performed to heal the gingival inflammation and clean the teeth.

 Once the cause of the gingival recession has been addressed, surgery of a more cosmetic or restorative nature may be recommended.
 Gum tissue regeneration and gum grafting are two excellent ways to restore natural symmetry to the gums and make the smile look more aesthetically pleasing.
-If you have any questions or concerns about periodontal disease, periodontal treatments, or gum recession, please ask your dentist.
+If you have any questions or concerns about periodontal disease, periodontal treatments, or gum recession, Campbell dentist, Dr. Vandi will be more than happy to give you a comprehensive consultation.
+Please contact our Campbell dental office today and schedule an appointment for further information.

 Periodontal Scaling & Root Planing